zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.10.4 =
+* replace back the PNG links when restoring a PNG converted to JPG
+* fix incompatibility with Dynamics 365 Integration plugin
+* improve restore capabilities after certain types of PNG to JPG errors which left the media item in an unconsistent state.
+* remove AUTH credentials on server too, if removed in plugin's settings.
+* more performance improvements to PNG 2 JPG conversion
+* fix replacing PNG urls having http:// instead of https:// for a SSL site. (and viceversa)
+* fix string not appearing in translations

 = 4.10.3 =
 * improvements to context help beacon